omeatai/mern-project-library-tracker/README.md

 # #End</details>

 <details>
 <summary>7.
-Test API routes for CREATE AND GET USERS AND BOOKS with POSTMAN</summary>
+Test API routes for CREATE AND GET ALL OF USERS AND BOOKS with POSTMAN</summary>

-# Test API routes for CREATE AND GET USERS AND BOOKS with POSTMAN
+# Test API routes for CREATE AND GET ALL OF USERS AND BOOKS with POSTMAN

 # POST/CREATE USER